omarMahmood05/Techops-College-Management-System/readme.md

 # Welcome to Techops CMS!

 Hey there!
 Welcome to **Techops CMS**.
-CMS Stands for College Management System.
-This was a colaboration and a minor project between students of a few colleges.
+CMS stands for College Management System.
+This was a collaboration and a minor project between students from a few colleges.

 Group Members: